dsanchezcr/Thundercloud/README.md

  [![Wiring](Images/Wiring.jpg)](https://amzn.to/3cYpRSg)

 Of course you can use a more professional approach and do the wiring in a different way like using a Kit for [micro:bit](https://amzn.to/2XX0g8b).

+> Note: the MXChip is connected to a portable charger to avoid an extra wire in the cloud.

 ## Software